-I also ‘walked with’ the CEO, observing him and those around him as he worked through his day.
-I spent time in his office and in the car driving to meetings.
+She also ‘walked with’ the CEO, observing him and those around him as he worked through his day and spent time in his office and in the car driving to meetings.

-Importantly, I completed 360 reviews with team members and assessed the office manager’s responsibilities, way of operating and skill base.
+Importantly, completing 360 reviews with team members and assessing the office manager’s responsibilities, way of operating and skill base.

-The results were astonishing—everyone almost fell over when I presented them.
+The results were astonishing—everyone almost fell over when they were presented to them.
 Findings included that the CEO: